Miles-Garnsey/blog-cert-mgmt-II_k8s-secrets/2021-09-20-cassandra-certificate-management-part_2-cert-manager-and-k8s.md

 There are two caveats to be aware of here:

 1. Most Cassandra deployment options currently available (including statefulSets, `cass-operator` or k8ssandra) do not currently support using a cert-per-node configuration in a convenient fashion.
 This is because the `PodTemplate.spec` portions of these resources are identical for each pod in the StatefulSet.
 This precludes the possibility of adding per-node certs via environment or volume mounts.
-2. There are currently some open questions about how to rotate certificates without downtime.
-If you want to use internode encryption, our current recommendation is to use a root-ca per Cassandra datacenter (DC) and renew the certs on one DC at a time, failing over each DC in turn.
-You won't be able to use a rolling restart and will need to bring the whole DC offline.
+2. There are currently some open questions about how to rotate certificates without downtime when using internode encryption.
+    - Our current recommendation is to use a CA PC per Cassandra datacenter (DC) and add some basic scripts to merge both CA PCs into a single truststore to be propagated across all nodes.
+By renewing the CA PC independently you can ensure one DC is always online, but you still do suffer a network partition.
+Hinted handoff should theoretically rescue the situation but it is a less than robust solution, particularly on larger clusters.
+This solution is not recommended when using lightweight transactions or non `LOCAL` consistency levels.
+    - One mitigation to consider is using non-expiring CA PCs, in which case no CA PC rotation is ever performed without a manual trigger.
+KS PCs and KS PSKs may still be rotated.
+When CA PC rotation is essential this approach allows for careful planning ahead of time, but it is not always possible when using a 3rd party CA.
+    - [Istio](https://istio.io/) or other service mesh approaches can fully automate mTLS in clusters, but Istio is a fairly large committment and can create its own complexities.
+    - Manual management of certificates may be possible using a secure vault (e.g. [HashiCorp vault](https://www.vaultproject.io/)), [sealed secrets](https://github.com/bitnami-labs/sealed-secrets), or similar approaches.
+In this case, cert manager may not be involved.

 These caveats are not trivial.
-To address (2) more elegantly you could implement Anthony's solution from part one of this blog series; but you'll need to script this up yourself to suit your k8s environment.
+To address (2) more elegantly you could also implement Anthony's solution from [part one](https://thelastpickle.com/blog/2021/06/15/cassandra-certificate-management-part_1-how-to-rotate-keys.html) of this blog series; but you'll need to script this up yourself to suit your k8s environment.

 We are also in [discussions](https://github.com/jetstack/cert-manager/issues/4344) with the folks over at cert-manager about how their ecosystem can better support Cassandra.
 We hope to report progress on this front over the coming months.